fedeandresg/streamlit_data_app/README.md

 ![Logo](https://github.com/fedeandresg/streamlit_data_app/blob/main/banner%20data%20science.png?raw=true)

+# DATA SCIENCE

-# DATA SCIENCE - Deploying a Streamlit ML App
+# Deploying a Streamlit ML App

 Have you ever encountered difficulties in making a good presentation?
 Python notebooks are not clear enough for a presentation?

 In this project I developed a template for future presentations to stakeholders using **`Streamlit`**

+The main goal is to improve your next presentations!

 ## Context